 - the written prescription for any eyeglasses or contacts, in case of loss or damage

-- recreational reading (There are English-language books available in various places throughout Greece, but they are surprisingly expensive and unsurprisingly limited in selection.)
+- recreational reading (There are English-language books available in various places throughout Greece, but they are expensive and limited in selection; still, it can be its own thrill to be casually reading a copy of, say, the Odyssey you picked up in Greece.)

 - Space in your luggage permitting, you might consider bringing along items useful at a beach, even though cheap versions of these are available for purchase there: mask & snorkel, Frisbee, a ball, etc.